-- Check are the patients interested in the low carb approach, there are others (eg VLCD)?

--Visit basic physiology of sugar starting with the fact that 'your HbA1c shows how sugary your diet has been in the last few months', and explaining sugar can almost be seen as a metabolic poison to someone with T2D.
-Ask 'where do you think the sugar has come from in your diet?'

-- Explain dietary sources of glucose with Nice endorsed sugar equivalence infographics.

-- Give the Norwood standard diet sheet for low carb approach. - Establish baseline data; Wt., waist, height, bloods; HbA1c, renal, fasting lipids, FBC.

-?
-Risk of hypoglycaemia (Insulin, gliclazide) reduce dose/stop but monitor

-?
-Risk of hypotension, explain that with weight loss BP may well improve and medications for this may be reduced or cut back

--Salt; Due to the renal sodium retaining properties of insulin(1) for those with T2D going low carb and therefore lower insulin results in considerable loss of sodium and consequently a diuresis.
-Patients may well need to increase their salt intake -particularly in the first few weeks of the diet.

--Suggest a review date - often 2 or 4 weeks depending on assessed risks.
+- Check are the patients interested in the low carb approach, there are others (eg VLCD)? - -Visit basic physiology of sugar starting with the fact that 'your HbA1c shows how sugary your diet has been in the last few months', and explaining sugar can almost be seen as a metabolic poison to someone with T2D.
+Ask 'where do you think the sugar has come from in your diet?' - Explain dietary sources of glucose with Nice endorsed sugar equivalence infographics. - Give the Norwood standard diet sheet for low carb approach. - Establish baseline data; Wt., waist, height, bloods; HbA1c, renal, fasting lipids, FBC. - -Enter EMIS computer code 'low carbohydrate diet'. - -Medications - ?
+Risk of hypoglycaemia (Insulin, gliclazide) reduce dose/stop but monitor - ?
+Risk of DKA (SGL2Inhibitors).
+Stop, but monitor blood glucose. - ?
+Risk of hypotension, explain that with weight loss BP may well improve and medications for this may be reduced or cut back - -Salt; Due to the renal sodium retaining properties of insulin(1) for those with T2D going low carb and therefore lower insulin results in considerable loss of sodium and consequently a diuresis.
+Patients may well need to increase their salt intake -particularly in the first few weeks of the diet. - -Suggest a review date often 2 or 4 weeks depending on assessed risks.
 Perhaps longer for pre-diabetes

 Weigh, measure waist, BP.
 Do medications need to be changed?
 See above How is it going?
+Problems/suggestions

-Problems/suggestions Remember if both weight and HbA1c are climbing the most common reason is 'carb creep' NOT failure of the diet needing medication So check for this by rechecking dietary intakes.
+Remember if both weight and HbA1c are climbing the most common reason is 'carb creep' NOT failure of the diet needing medication So check for this by rechecking dietary intakes.
 Over time many patients drift.
 It's better to see this as a learning opportunity.
 We all learn from our mistakes!